 The first ice in Sydney arrived in 1839.
 It had been harvested from North American lakes and carried through the tropics in a heavily insulated sailing ship, the Tartar.
 The ice trade was conducted by American and Norwegian entrepreneurs.
 Merchants in Australia, India, the West Indies and elsewhere built ice houses, where this precious commodity could be preserved and sold to the public.
 More

 Although the Henty brothers planted the first vines in Victoria at Portland, Yering Station in the Yarra Valley was the site of Victoria’s first commercial vineyard.
-It was planted by the Scottish-born Ryrie brothers, but the property remained primarily a cattle station until Paul de Castella took ownership in the early 1850s.
+It was planted by the Scottish-born Ryrie brothers, but the property remained primarily a cattle station until Paul de Castella took ownership in 1850.
 The current cellar door building dates to 1859.
+More

 James Busby(1801-71) was a pioneer of viticulture in New South Wales, emigrating with his family from Britain in 1824.
 He had studied viticulture in France and took up property in the Hunter Valley.
 He published several works that were influential in the development of the wine industry in the new colony and in 1833, after a tour of Europe, donated a collection of vine cuttings to the colonial government.
 He became British Resident in New Zealand in 1833, where he was involved in drafting the Treaty of Waitangi.
 More